-You can do this by visiting the utility-scale distributed generation hosting capacity map on our website - www.networkwaitaki.co.nz/customers/generation-hosting-capacity-maps/
+You can do this by visiting the utility-scale distributed generation hosting capacity map on our website.

-The map provides the location and estimated hosting capacity of our high voltage lines and cables as well as the estimated maximum amount of distributed generation any section of the network can accommodate.
+The map provides the location and estimated hosting capacity of our 11kV, 33kV and 110kV lines and cables as well as the estimated maximum amount of distributed generation any section of the network can accommodate.
 It serves as an initial indication of whether your project can be connected, or whether network development to increase hosting capacity and/or build new network assets to reach your site may be required.